 - Care Leaver referral which will be completed by your social worker

-For those living outside of the County of Herefordshire at the point of application and have
+If you are living outside of the County of Herefordshire at the point of application and have

 Family living in the county (parents, adult children, adult siblings (i.e. brothers or sisters)